MMNetworks/myproxy/README.md

 <li>connection:</li>
 <ul>
 <li>setting for connection timeouts. readtimeout(deafult = 0) can enable longstanding session e.g. websockets.
 For granular control see websocket settings</li>
 <li>When dns servers are specified the proxies own dial function is used instead of golangs default.
 The dns servers will be queried in parallel for fastest response ( no retry).
 The dialer tries connections over IPv6 first and then IPv4.
 If fallbackdelay is <= 0 the fastest response is selected from available IPv6 and IPv4 ips otherwise IPv4 will be delayed by fallbackdelay in milliseconds.
-The dialer can be limited to IPv6 or IPv4 only.
-You can select openDNS dns servers to apply category filtering.
+The dialer can be limited to IPv6 or IPv4 only. </li>
+<li>It supports DoT when prefixing DNS resolver IP with tls://</li>
+<li>When selecting a DoH service i.e. prefix the DNS resolver with https:// it can be used over an upstream proxy.
+Any DNS loops will be avoided</li>
+<li>You can select openDNS dns servers to apply category filtering.</li>
 </ul>
 <li>mitm:</li>
 <ul>